ftraposo/ftraposo.github.io/publicgood.md

 If you would like me to add your published/unplublished paper, please fill out this [Please fill out our form](https://docs.google.com/forms/d/e/1FAIpQLSd1Erf2ql-jXfvQhsjt3Wwn7uxhehd7/viewform?embedded=true).

-## Machine Learning
+## Topics on Machine Learning

 - In this book, I explore some of the things I've done using Machine Learning:

-## FAQ on Statistics
+## Causal Inference (Using R and Python)

-- In this Bookdown, I elaborate on some of the frequent questions students have asked in quantitive and causal inference courses:
+- In this Quarto Book, I elaborate on some of the frequent questions students have asked in quantitive and causal inference courses:

-## Topics that I am curious
+## Quantitative Methods for the Curious Mind

-- In this website, I explored a number of issues that I came across my research:
+- In this website, I explore a number of topics, focused in the forma

-## Transition from R to Python

-- I drafted some notes some how to transition from R to Python based on my own experience.